Skip to content

 sivtr import

-Opens the current structured session log.
+Opens the current structured shell session log.
 Requires shell integration.

 Terminal window